feldob/InPUT/README.md

 Each programming language offers a language specific Readme in the respective folder.
 Currently, only Java is supported.
 C++ is coming soon.

+# Good to know...

+When working offline, you have to change the schemaLocation in your XML files to a local version of the respective XSD schema (DesignSpace, Design, or CodeMapping).
+The files can be downloaded here:

+[design|TheInPUT.org/Design.xsd]
+[designSpace|TheInPUT.org/DesignSpace.xsd]
+[codeMapping|TheInPUT.org/CodeMapping.xsd]

+e.g change the <notextile>xsi:schemaLocation="http://TheInPUT.org/Design http://TheInPUT.org/Design.xsd" in your root node to xsi:schemaLocation="http://TheInPUT.org/Design PATH/Design.xsd"</notextile>, if the Design.xsd resides on path PATH on your local network.

 #License

 Copyright (C) 2012 Felix Dobslaw